tyowk/NouActivities/README.md

 5. Open a pull request to the main repository.

-Please ensure that your code follows the existing coding style and passes any tests or linters that may be in place.
+Please ensure that your code follows the existing coding style and passes any tests or linters in place.

 ## License